Forest-Economics-Goettingen/optimLanduse/README.md

 contrast, farmers’ requirements regarding investment costs are fulfilled poorly (0.074).

-When optimized for the water supply protection only (row 10), the indicators most relevant for the farmers (meeting household needs and Liquidity, Fig. 9) perform very poorly (0.0).
-This shows that from a societal perspective, the desirable water supply function is clearly antagonistic to the farmer’s requirements.
+When optimized considering the water supply protection only (row 10), the indicators most relevant for the farmers (meeting household needs and Liquidity, Fig. 9) perform very poorly (0.0).
+This shows that the water supply function is clearly antagonistic to the farmer’s requirements.

-### The use of fixDistance
+## 4.4 The use of fixDistance

 It can be advantageous to define distinct uncertainty levels for the calculation of the distances to the maximum achievable level (the